k-f-m/python-design-patterns/abstract-factory/README.md

 Real-world examples where the Abstract Factory pattern can be used:

-- Abstract Factory provides a way for a GUI toolkit to create a family of user experience-specific components.
+- The Abstract Factory provides a way for a GUI toolkit to create a family of UI-specific components.
 - A game could use an Abstract Factory to create different types of enemies.
-- A database driver could use an Abstract Factory to create different types of connections
+- A database driver could use an Abstract Factory to create different types of connections.